Mac user reports on 802.11n Cards, Bases/Routers

 Base Station.
 (Although the base/interface is the bottleneck

-with most any drive, I asked for more details on his USB HD just for the record.-Mike) The drive is a Maxtor OneTouch Mini 60GB.
+with most any drive, I asked for more details on his USB HD just for the record.)
+The drive is a Maxtor OneTouch Mini 60GB.
 USB powered 2.5in drive.
 I'm not sure of the model of drive in it.
 (WPA2 personal encryption was on at all times.
 I ran a few tests with no encryption, but measured no difference at all.)
 Benchmarked with the base station running:

 Ethernet: